Lodin/open-wc/packages/generator-open-wc/generators/starter-app/templates/static/README.md

 - `start:build` runs your built app using a plain web server, to prove it works without magic 😃
 - `build:stats` creates an analysis report of your app bundle to be consumed by Webpack Visualizer and Analyser
 - `test` runs your test suite with Karma
+- `lint` runs the linter for your project